karanchahal/papers/object_recognition.md

 To address these concerns, a new version of RCNN called Fast RCNN was made.
 The major innovation of Fast RCNN was that, it shared the features of a convolutional net and constructed a single step pipeline which trained a multitask loss.

-The step in RCNN which was to crop the blobs and run them through a feature map, was innovated upon mainly.
+The step in R-CNN  which cropped each of the object proposals from the original image and run each of them through the conv net, was innovated upon mainly.

 The innovation was a method called ROI Pooling

-ROI Pooling or Region Of Interest Pooling, cropped the ROI's from the feature map instead of the input image, thus sharing computation.
-Also after these roi's were cropped out of a feature map and resized to a fixed size (7 by 7) , it was run though the Fast RCNN model
+ROI Pooling or Region Of Interest Pooling is as follows

+1. Cropped the ROI's from the feature map itself instead of the input image, thus sharing computation.

+2. Also after these ROI's were cropped out of a feature map and resized to a fixed size (7 by 7) , It was run though the Fast RCNN model

-The Fast RCNN Network was made of a feature map, followed by a few convolutional /pooling layers.
+The Fast RCNN Network was made of a feature map, followed by a few convolutional/pooling layers.
 Then two prediction heads were attached on the final feature map.

 1. A classification head (to predict the types/class of objects)
 2. A regression/location head ( to predict coordinates of objects)

-This was trained using a multitask loss which was
+3. This was trained using a multitask loss which was

-Loss_of_classification + lambda(loss of regression)
+* Loss_of_classification + lambda(loss of regression)

-lambda switched off and on if the region were background or not respectively.
+* lambda switched off and on if the region were background or not respectively.

-Hence this sharing of computatipon resulted in
+Hence this sharing of computation resulted in

 1. Higher accuracy
 2. Speed and Space efficiency (Testing on a single image reduced from 47 seconds to .32 seconds)